 Also, Wright was not a fan of clutter.
 The way he deals with this problem is by providing nowhere to put it.
 Usonian homes are built on concrete slabs with no basement or attic.
 Closet space is at a premium.
 In many ways, Wright’s homes are at odds with the throw-away consumer culture that emerged after his death.

-It’s almost as if he’s saying, “There’s plenty enough to enjoy in nature and art without cheap Chinese junk.”
+It’s almost as if he’s saying, “There’s plenty enough to enjoy in nature without cheap Chinese junk.”
 Such a scold.
-This is architect as tyrant.
-But a tyrant who cared deeply about the people who occupied his spaces.
-He wanted them to improve themselves through the vehicle of their quarters.
+This is the architect as tyrant.
+But Wright was a tyrant who cared deeply about the people who occupied his houses.
+He wanted them to improve themselves through the vehicle of their living quarters.
 And if you surrender to it, it does sort of uplift you.
 There is a zen-like quality to Wright’s homes that make you want to honor his vision.
 You do not turn on the TV.

 Suburbia in Vitro

-In the main living area of The Schwartz House the floor-to-ceiling windows flood the room with light and provide a panoramic view of the river beyond.
-At night, the stars can be seen through the broad expanse of glass, providing a serene backdrop to friends gathered around the fire, sipping wine.
+In the main living area of The Schwartz House the floor-to-ceiling windows flood the space with sunlight and provide a panoramic view of the river beyond.
+At night, the stars can be seen through the broad expanse of glass, providing a serene backdrop to friends gathered before the fireplace.

 The dining room and kitchen are separate spaces, modest in size, but comfortable enough.
 The windowless kitchen is utilitarian, but warm, a place to get things done.
 The dining room is an oversized breakfast nook with Wright’s signature ribbon windows.
 Built-in shelves line the walls adorned with simple, elegant bowls and vases.
-Nothing lavish or overstated about this.
+Nothing lavish or overstated.

 In designing such spare but agreeable spaces Wright was flying directly in the face of late 19th century expectations of what a home should be, while prefiguring the form and function of the middle class suburban home of the mid 20th century.
 Wright’s earth-hugging Usonian homes with their sliding glass doors, concrete patios, attached car-ports and master bedrooms were the template on which suburban ranch homes of the 1960’s were built.

 Great artists are not always great human beings.
-They are flawed and foolish like the rest of us.
-But they have a license to create, unhindered, which others are rarely permitted.
-And when they combine that license with a deep artistic vision and a perseverance to see it expressed purely and completely, they give us something that can echo through the culture.
+They are flawed and reckless like the rest of us.
+But they have a license to create.
+And when they combine that license with a deep artistic vision and a stubborn perseverance to see it expressed purely and completely, they give us something that can echo through the ages.

 Check it out…

-The entire 4 bedroom 2-½ bath Bernard Schwartz House (Still Bend) can be rented for as little as $350 per night (min 2 night stay).
-It is also open for scheduled tours costing $10.
+The entire 4 bedroom 2-½ bath Bernard Schwartz House (Still Bend) is available for rent (min 2 night stay).
+It is also open for scheduled tours.